 - Use canned pumpkin.
 Read the label to be sure you’re getting 100 percent pumpkin.
 Pumpkin pie filling with salt, sugar and spices can be toxic to dogs.

 - Too much pumpkin in your dog’s diet can cause some harmful effects.
-The excesses of fiber in a dog’s diet can cause stomach discomfort and slow down the absorption of other nutrients.
+The excess of fiber in a dog’s diet can cause stomach discomfort and slow down the absorption of other nutrients.